 34.

-Management researchers help to solve the problems to with suggested guideline for solving problems.
-Researchers are useful team for the management but prior to researchers management should have & useful team in the form of management committee.
+Management researchers help to solve the problems with suggested guidelines for solving problems.
+Researchers are useful teams for management but before researchers management should have a useful team in the form of a management committee.

-Member of management team have a special expertise of their areas & they are also acquainted with the working areas of the other programming plan of the company & in this line if management teams & researchers should join together in solving the problems of the management which may certainly give the better result of the working area & also may help to move to the expansion project of the business.
+Members of the management team have special expertise in their areas & they are also acquainted with the working areas of the other programming plan of the company & in this line if management teams & researchers should join together in solving the problems of the management which may certainly give the better result of the working area & also may help to move to the expansion project of the business.

 This is my personal opinion.